 Sailing South and rounding your island tour, cut through Soper’s Hole between Great Thatch and Tortola on your way to two of the best BVI snorkel spots – The Indians and The Caves off Pelican Island.
 Be sure to swim all the way around the Indians to see beautiful coral in all brilliant colors – fire, black and brain plus a kaleidoscope of colorful fish.
 Then move on to The Caves, swim in to all three, yes all the way to end to the beach of Cave #1, for a dark and dramatic adventure.

 Norman Island is an ideal last night mooring for its easy 6 mile reach back to Road Harbor, its pretty and its party central on weekends.
 The Bight is well protected, littered with moorings, and hosts three restaurants and a soft sandy beach.
 Rumor has it the uninhabited Norman Island is Robert Louis Stevenson’s “Treasure Island.”
 On shore, Pirates is a lovely open air bar and restaurant, half price happy hour is 3-5, reserve for dinner at sunset, as the waterfront tables fill for the good cuisine, slow service but spectacular setting.
 Next door is Tapas and lighter fare.
-Pirates Bight often has live island music after dinner, the yachters and crew start to sway on the dance floor before moving on to Willy’s T. The old schooner in the bay, William Thornton is a floating party on weekends where the booze and music flow well into the night.
+Pirates Bight often has live island music after dinner, the yachters and crew start to sway on the dance floor before moving on to Willy’s T. The barge like schooner in the bay, William Thornton is a floating party on weekends where the booze and music flow well into the night.
 Crazy sailors flip and cannonball off the bow, and marooned mermaids lose their tops in direct correlation to their rum consumption.

 Peter Island is another well-poised BVI port, with several harbors and bays, and the famous rather fancy Peter Island Resort with a great gourmet restaurant.
 Our itinerary didn’t fit in Peter, a pretty fine reason for a return BVI charter adventure, where we may haul all the way to northern most British Virgin Isle Anegada, known for its delicious lobster – almost as good as Maine lobster we’re told, something we will have to personally confirm or contest.